amithg2/amithg2/README.md

 ### Yelp-camp

-The project allows you to to see campgrounds around you, add campgrounds, review them, edit them, see them on the map and more 👉
+The project allows you to to see campgrounds around you, add campgrounds, review them, edit them, see them on the map and more👉
 <br />
 <a href="https://github.com/amithg2/yelp-camp" target="blank">Github Code</a>
 <br />